abdulazizasiri/cmsi486/documents/Database_Design_document.md

 ### 1.5  Preliminary Entity-Relationship Diagram

-##### Because MongoDB is non-relational, an ERD is not necessary.
-Our OneUp web application consists of three main attributes that have several child attributes (stated above).
+#####  Our OneUp web application consists of three main attributes that have several child attributes (stated above).
 Below is a high-level diagram of how the attributes relate to each other.

 <p align="center">
 	<img src="../images/ERDprelim.png">